wrchasesims/Gunicorn-WebApp-Deployment/README.md

-# Deploy Apps With Gunicorn, Nginx & Infrastructure as Code
+# Deploying WebApps With Gunicorn, Nginx & Infrastructure as Code

 This one goes out to all of those who would rather do things manually from the AWS console, because it's *"just quicker and easier"*.
 Nonsense, I say!!!